ZovoTools

 Fullscreen Mode

 For presentations, events, or just personal focus, fullscreen mode transforms any countdown into a dramatic, screen-filling display.
 Click the expand button on any countdown card and the timer takes over your entire screen with large, easy-to-read numbers.
-This is perfect for displaying a countdown on a projector at an event, on a TV screen during a party, or on your monitor when you want a constant visual reminder of an approaching deadline.
+This is displaying a countdown on a projector at an event, on a TV screen during a party, or on your monitor when you want a constant visual reminder of an approaching deadline.
 Press Escape or click the close button to return to the normal view.

 What Happens When a Countdown Completes